glimpse-editor/glimpse-editor.github.io/content/about.md

 Glimpse NX aims to create a lightweight new interface for pre-existing GNU Image Manipulation Program libraries and frameworks.
 We will provide more details about that project in coming months.

-The goal of both projects is to experiment with new ideas and expand the use of free/libre and open source software.
+The goal of both projects is to experiment with new ideas and expand the use of open source software.

 ### Introduction
 - [What is the correct name for your project?](#what-is-the-correct-name-for-your-project)